vilkkomantyla/Palsternakka/README.md

 # Palsternakka

-A search engine for the top 250 movies on IMDb.com.
-User can search for title, genre, actors, year or by keywords.
+Palsternakka is a search engine for the top 250 movies on IMDb.com.
+The user can search for title, genre, actors, year or by keywords.

 ### About